-For contributions before 2005.
+- For contributions before 2005.
 Participants could opt to receive the deferred amounts on a specific date, at retirement, or in installments up to 15 years following retirement.
-Participants may make a onetime change of distribution election or timing (at least one year before payments would otherwise begin).
+Participants may make a one-time change of distribution election or timing (at least one year before payments would otherwise begin). - Contributions after January 1, 2005.
+Participants may elect either a lump-sum distribution at termination of employment or installment distributions for up to 15 years following retirement.
+Participants may make a one-time change of the distribution election or timing (at least one year before payments would otherwise begin), provided that the changed distribution cannot begin until five years after the original distribution date.